iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote digest_auth true
   ```

-  Note that `digest_auth` takes precedence over `basic_auth` if both options
+  > Note that `digest_auth` takes precedence over `basic_auth` if both options
-  are enabled.
+  > are enabled.

 - `user` - username to use to access a remote.
-The order in which dvc searches
+The order in which DVC searches
   for username:

-  1. `user` specified in one of the dvc configs;
+  1. `user` specified in one of the DVC configs;
   2. `user` specified in the url(e.g. `http://user@example.com/path`);

   ```dvc